-What is vitamin K deficiency bleeding in the newborn?
+What is vitamin K deficiency bleeding in a newborn?

-Vitamin K deficiency bleeding is a problem that occurs in some newborns.
-It happens
+Vitamin K deficiency bleeding (VKDB) is a problem that occurs in some newborn babies.

-What causes vitamin K deficiency bleeding in the newborn?
+What causes vitamin K deficiency bleeding in a newborn?

-Babies are normally born with low levels of vitamin K. Vitamin K is needed for blood
+Babies are born with low levels of vitamin K. Vitamin K is needed for blood to clot.

-to clot.
 Not having enough vitamin K is the main cause of vitamin deficiency bleeding.
+If your

-If your baby’s blood doesn’t clot, he or she may have severe bleeding or a hemorrhage.
+baby’s blood doesn’t clot, they may have severe bleeding or a hemorrhage.
+This can

-Who is at risk for vitamin K deficiency bleeding in the newborn?
+Which newborns are at risk for vitamin K deficiency bleeding?

 This can prevent severe bleeding.

-- Being born to a mother who took certain medicines during pregnancy.
-These include medicines for seizures (anticonvulsants) and medicines for blood clotting
+Being born to a parent who took certain medicines during pregnancy.
+These include medicines for seizures (anticonvulsants) and medicines for blood-clotting

-What are the symptoms of vitamin K deficiency bleeding in the newborn?
+What are the symptoms of vitamin K deficiency bleeding in a newborn?

 The symptoms of this condition may be similar to symptoms of other health issues.